 - 3 medium white potatoes, peeled and cut into small cubes

-- 3 tbsp apple cider or white vinegar
+- 3 tablespoons apple cider or white vinegar

 - 2 bay leaves

-- Heat ghee and olive oil in a large saucepan until hot but not at smoking point.
-Add chopped onion and celery and sauté on medium heat for 3-4 minutes.
-Prepare the rest of the vegetables.
+- Heat olive oil or ghee in a large saucepan over medium-high heat.
+Add the chopped onions and celery and sauté on for 3-4 minutes.
+Prepare the rest of the vegetables in the meantime.

-- Add grated carrots, beetroot, garlic and 1 teaspoon of salt.
-Stir and sauté together with onion and celery for a further 3 minutes.
+- Add the grated carrots, beetroot, garlic and 1 teaspoon of salt.
+Stir and sauté together for 2-3 more minutes.

-- Sprinkle 1 1/2 tablespoons of chopped fresh dill and let the borscht rest, with the lid on, for about 10 minutes before serving.
-I always add a dollop of sour cream to the serving bowl, which is then mixed through the soup when eating.
-You can easily leave the cream out it is the traditional way to eat borscht and it rounds out the flavours very nicely.
+- Sprinkle a couple of tablespoons of chopped fresh dill and let the borscht rest, with the lid on, for about 10 minutes before serving.
+I always add a dollop of sour cream when serving, which is then mixed through the soup when eating.
+You can easily leave the cream out but it is the traditional way to eat borscht and it rounds out the flavours very nicely.